destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 ````

+Let's explain what each piece's, from the code above, purpose is:

     Public: Everyone can access it

     Class: A class

     MyFirstApp: Name of this specific class

     '{': First opening curly brace of the class

     Void: The return type void means there's no return value

     Main: The name of this method

     (String[] args): Arguments to the method.
 This method must be given an array of Strings, and the array will be called 'args'

     '{': Opening brace of the method

     System.out.print: This says print to standard output (defaults to command-line)

     ("I Rule!"): The string you want printed

     ';': Every statement must end in a semicolon

     '}': Closing brace of main method

     '}': Closing brace of 'MyFirstApp' class

+Now that you know what each piece is used for, you can now compile and run this code inside of it's own file.

-## Writing a class with a main
+## How to write a class in main?

 Everythiing goes in a class when using Java.
 You'll type a source code file, then compile it into a new class file.
 When you run the program, you'll really be running a class.
 Running a program means telling the Java Virtual Machine to "Load the 'MyFirstApp' class, them start executing its 'main()' method.
 Keep running until all the code in main is finished."

-No matter how many classes your program uses, there has to be a main() method to get the started.
+Remeber, no matter how many classes your program uses, there has to be a main() method to get the started.

-## What can you say in the main method?
+### What can you say in the main method?

-Statements--do something

-Loops--for, while, and do-while: > (greater than), < (less than), == (equality)--one = is assignment---

-Boolean inside the parentheses to get a true or false answer

-Branching--if/else tests

-## Looping
+Main methods consist of statements, loops, and branching.
+The statements tell the file to do something.
+If you want that something to have some speacial instructions, you would implement a loop.
+There are for, while, and do-while loops.
+Each loop must pass a boolean within the parentheses, because it is used too check if your information is true or false.
+Branching does the same thing, tests your code to see whether or not it is true or false so it can continue to the end of the file.

+## What should I know about looping?

-As long as some condition is true, you do everything inside the loop block
+Looping basically says, "As long as some condition is true, do everything inside the loop block".
 The loop block is bounded by a pair of curly braces, so whatever you want to repeat needs to be inside that block.
 The key to a loop is the conditional test.

-In Java, a conditional test is an expression that results in a boolean value--true or false
+In Java, a conditional test is an expression that results in a boolean value--true or false, just as I stated in the section above.
+Below is a representation of how looping can be used.

 ````java